PlanktoScope/device-pkgs/reference.md

 #### `maintainers` field
 This field of the `package` section is an array of maintainer objects listing the people who maintain the Pallet package.
 - This field is optional.
+- In most cases, the maintainers of the Pallet package will be different from the maintainers of the original software applications provided by the Pallet package.
+The maintainers of the Pallet package are specifically the people responsible for maintaining the software configurations specified by the Pallet package.
 - Example:
   ```yaml
   maintainers: